 Chain

 The chain comprises everything mentioned so far: the yoke and the clasp assembly and the frame.
-It is the linear component of any necklace, which is also referred to as the ‘strap’.
+It is the linear component of any pendant necklace, which is also referred to as the ‘strap’ in the overall structure.
 While the main body of the pendant (center piece) usually falls at the center of the chain, this isn’t always necessary.
 Sometimes the frame supports multiple pendants, giving the necklace a fuller look.

 Bail

 The bail attaches the centerpiece to the chain.
 Tube bails, clip-on bails, fixed bails, hidden bails and slide bails are some of the varieties.
 Bails are only used in drop pendants (in other styles the canvas is welded with the chain).
-While bails serve an important technical function, they are often used to enhance the aesthetic features of the pendant structure.
+Although bails serve an important technical function in a pendant structure, their use often is to enhance the overall aesthetic.
 Bails may be embellished with smaller gemstones or their metal may be cut and molded into different patterns.

 Centerpiece

 Also known as the focal point, the centerpiece is the show stopper.
-It may consist of a single solitaire gemstone or may be set in a complex design containing multiple gemstones and metals.
+It may consist of a single solitaire gemstone or come in a complex design containing multiple gemstones and metals.
 The centerpiece may be suspended from the chain by use of a bail or the design itself may be welded into the chain.
 The centerpiece is inarguably the most important component of a pendant/necklace.

 Embellishment